cran/textTinyR/README.md

 ## textTinyR
 <br>

-The textTinyR package consists of text processing functions for small or big data files.
+The textTinyR package consists of text pre-processing functions for small or big data files.
 More details on the functionality of the textTinyR can be found in the package Vignette.
 The R package can be installed, in the following OS's: Linux, Mac and Windows.
 However, there are some limitations :

 * there is no support for chinese, japanese, korean, thai or languages with ambiguous word boundaries.
 * there is no support functions for utf-locale on windows, meaning only english character strings or files can be input and pre-processed.